denivip/CKNotify/README.md

 #CKNotify Easy Start Guide

 ##Installing
-Download and copy the entire CKNotify/ into your XCode project, make sure these files are added
+Download and copy the entire CKNotify/ into your Xcode project, make sure these files are added

         CKAlertView.h
         CKAlertView.m